emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

 |:--:|
 | *Figure 1: Distribution centers and customers* |

-Our objective is to determine FTL and LTL rates for each distribution center to each customer.
+> Our objective is to determine FTL and LTL rates for each distribution center to each customer.

 ## Data

+The initial dataset consists of the US nationwide weekly long-haul Truckload data, including origin region, destination region, year, week, model type (LHDV for long-haul dry van and LHTC for long-haul temperature controlled), rate type (contract or spot), volume, average cost 37 per load (CPL) and average distance during the period of week 40, 2012 to week 9, 2017